geugenm/satellite-weather-impact-analysis/docs/graph.md

     - If the code supports negative correlations, certain color bands (e.g., red vs. blue) may signify direction or sign of correlation.

 3. **Tooltips**
     - Hovering over a node or edge typically reveals the underlying numeric value or a short description.
-This is defined in the JSON structure’s link and node objects.
+This is defined in the JSON structure's link and node objects.

 ---

 ### Integration With Polaris

 - **Cross-correlation Data Source**:
-  The Polaris workflow (as described in the [Polaris repo](https://gitlab.com/librespacefoundation/polaris/polaris)) computes correlation or regression outputs (e.g., XGBoost-based coefficients).
+  The Polaris workflow computes correlation or regression outputs (e.g., XGBoost-based coefficients).
 This data then funnels into `astra/graph.py` to construct the visualization.
 - **Downstream Analysis**:
   Researchers inspect the force-directed graph to identify clusters of parameters that share strong correlations (e.g., discovering that certain satellite anomaly metrics align with heightened solar flare indices).